ellerbrock/talis.github.io/topics/builds.md

 As part of our commitment to Continuous Integration[^1], we configure an automated build for each of the products and code libraries that we release or ship.

 There are many ways to script an automated build, we currently use a mixture of ANT[^2], Grunt[^3] and in some cases Make[^4].
-Sometimes the selection of tool is driven by our preference and experiences, at other times it is driven by kind of project we are working on.
-For example we use Maven[^5] for building some of Java projects because its the most appropriate tool for that.
+Sometimes the selection of tool is driven by our preference and experiences, at other times it is driven by the kind of project we are working on.
+For example we use Maven[^5] for building some of our Java projects because it's the most appropriate tool.

 ### Build Steps

 Irrespective of which tool you select, as a minimum an automated build should:

 * be executed on a clean, provisioned, environment
-* after checking out code, use relevant package managers to install dependencies e.g. `npm`, `composer`, `bower` etc.
+* use relevant package managers to install dependencies e.g. `npm`, `composer`, `bower` etc.
 * run any configured linters to identify code hygiene issues.
 The build should fail if there are code hygiene issues.
-If your build doesnt include a linter, then you should add one.
+If your build doesn't include a linter, then you should add one.
 * clear and load any base data the build requires for integration / browser tests
 * run test suites and generate test reports.
 The build should fail if there are test failures.
-  * Furthermore there should be no dependencies between tests; the order of execution of tests should not affect the build.
-* build a named distribution e.g. `<project>-<githash>.tar.gz`
+* build a named distribution
+* upload the distribution to a location that our provisioning/deployment tools can retrieve the distribtion from e.g. `s3://aspire-operations`.
+* store / make available logs generated during the build

+### Build script common targets

+Irrespective of which build tool is used (ANT or Grunt), we maintain a common interface for our build scripts.
+Both tools allow you to create named targets/tasks.

+* init: _initalises the environment, checks that requirements are met, installs any dependencies_
+* check-code: _run any linters, code hygiene tools_
+* unit-test: _run unit tests_
+* load-base-data: _loads any base / test data_ (if applicable)
+* integration-test: _run integration tests_ (if applicable)
+* browser-test: _run browser tests_ (if applicable)
+* dist: _build the distribution_

+### Distributions

+An important responsibility of the automated build is to produce the distribution.
+The only requirement for using it should be to unpack it onto an environment provisioned to run it.
+A distribution should:

+* be named using this convention. `<project>-<git-short-commit-hash>.tar.gz`.
-  * the distribution should only include code to be released.
+* only include code to be released.
-  * the distribution should contain 3rd Party Libraries the release depends on.
+* contain 3rd Party Libraries that the release depends on.
 For example if your project relies on packages in `npm` then the distribution should include the `node_modules` folder with those packages.
 So we can guarantee that the libraries included in the distribution are the ones we tested against.
-* upload the distribution to a location that our provisioning/deployment tools can retrieve the distribtion from e.g. `s3://aspire-operations`.
-* store / make available logs generated during the build
+* not include any development dependencies.

 [^1]: [Continuous Integration](http://martinfowler.com/articles/continuousIntegration.html)
 [^2]: [ANT](http://ant.apache.org/)